-You've got two months to fit into a gown, meet your old friends for a reunion or hit the beach, and you want to look your best.
-You may be able to realistically lose 20 pounds in two months if you stick to a rather aggressive plan of diet and exercise, although losing 20 pounds so quickly might be too lofty a goal if you're already near your goal weight.
+We've all been there: You've got two months to fit into a gown, meet your old friends for a reunion, or hit the beach — and you want to look your best.
+You may be able to realistically lose 20 pounds in two months if you stick to a rather aggressive plan of diet and exercise (although losing 20 pounds so quickly might be too lofty a goal if you're already near your goal weight).
 Reaching this goal requires you to lose about 2 1/2 pounds per week, which is slightly more than the 1 to 2 pounds per week recommended as safe and sustainable by the Centers for Disease Control and Prevention.
-But, if you use sensible methods that still have you consuming at least 1,200 calories per day and gradually increase your physical activity levels, a 20-pound loss in two months is OK.
+But, if you use sensible methods that still have you consuming at least 1,200 calories per day and gradually increase your physical activity levels, a 20-pound loss in two months is possible.

 The Math Behind Losing 20 Pounds in Two Months

 To lose 2.5 pounds of fat per week, you must create a deficit of about 1,250 calories per day by increasing your daily calorie burn and decreasing the calories you consume.
 In the first couple of weeks that you begin a plan, you may lose more than 2.5 pounds per week as your body adjusts.
 This gives you the head start you need to stay inspired to stick with the plan for two months.
 The head start can also help you reach your goal as weight loss slows down when you get closer to your goal.

 Determine your daily calorie maintenance needs according to your age, gender, size and activity level.
 A dietitian or an online calculator that takes these factors into account can help you.
 Once you know that number, determine how many calories you can reduce without dipping below 1,200 calories.
 The number of calories the average person needs varies widely — it could be less than 1,600 calories or more than 3,000.
 If you're larger, younger and male and on the higher end of the burn rate, you can reduce calories more than a smaller, older woman.